Manulife Kids Science & Technology

 Each summer, high school students are selected to visit the Hospital three times a week during the month of August.
 They will hear from guest speakers from different departments, tailored to their interests.
 Previous speakers have included researchers from oncology, psychology, pain management, paediatric cardiology, global health, and more.
 The students also visit research labs, learn laboratory-based skills, and participate in workshops and talks.
 Applications for students are available every February or March.

 This six-week paid research internship is designed specifically for students from underrepresented groups, specifically those from Indigenous, Black, and Filipino communities.
-Students will be paired with a SickKids research lab, complete a project of their own, and present their findings as part of a research symposium.
+Students will be participating in-person and will be paired with a SickKids research lab, complete a project of their own, and present their findings as part of a research symposium.

 The registration period for the 2022 StAR program has now closed.
 Please stay tuned for 2023 registration.